Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 For more insights into how this algorithm works, check out this video from [StatQuest](https://www.youtube.com/watch?v=OtD8wVaFm6E&t=649s)

-The approach to train the model started by settling some assumptions:

-- The windowed data uses 2

 #### Training the Model

 For training the model with the best hyperparameters and with the optimal windowing (use of past input data), a time series cross validation was doen on the data.
 The difference to conventional cross validation method is that you must ensure that the algorithm does not randomly take samples of the data to see its performance, since past data is somehow related to future events.